 CAP has six volunteer houses located throughout Eastern Kentucky.
 All houses have shared living room space, kitchen, and laundry facilities.
 Living in community means more than simply sharing living space: it is an intentional commitment to sharing time together.
 Volunteer communities share dinner and devotion four nights a week, and all volunteers are invited to participate.

 What do you mean by "Local Living?"

 Most CAP volunteers live in community at the volunteer houses, although some volunteers and members choose to find their own housing near their service site, or may already have a residence in the area.
 CAP offers a Local Living option for volunteers and AmeriCorps members who prefer to live on their own, have animals, or who are otherwise not well-suited for Community Living.
 This option includes a living allowance.
 Local Living volunteers and members are responsible for locating their own housing and must have transportation to their service sites.
-Volunteers choosing this option are expected to participate in dinner and devotion at a volunteer community at least once a month.
+Volunteers choosing this option are invited to participate in dinner and devotion at a volunteer community at least once a month.
 Please contact us to learn more.